adevinta/zoe/README.md

-# Zoe : The missing companion for Kafka
+# Zoe: The Kafka CLI for humans

 Zoe is a command line tool to interact with kafka in an easy and intuitive way.
 Wanna see this in action ? check out this demo...